 See the complete course schedules, course details, and registration information, including webinar training, at www.patc.com.

-Juvenile Justice Emergency Planning Demonstration Program – Available amount $50,000 to $150,000.
+Advancing Informal STEM Learning – Available amount $3,000,000.
 If your organization is interested in this funding opportunity, see the program requirements.
-Deadline June 26, 2017.
-Juvenile Justice Emergency Planning Demonstration Program.
+Deadline November 6, 2017.
+Advancing Informal STEM Learning.

 23rd Annual NWGIA Training Conference

-WSLEA is a sponsor of the Northwest Gang Investigator Association’s 23rd annual training conference for 2017, to be held in Spokane, WA May 15-19.
+WSLEA was again a sponsor of the Northwest Gang Investigator Association’s 23rd annual training conference for 2017, held in Spokane, WA May 15-19.
 NWGIA represents law enforcement professionals investigating gang crimes and the implementation of prevention and intervention programs in Oregon, Washington, Idaho and Montana.
 WSLEA has been a proud sponsor of NWGIA for the past three years.
 For more information about NWGIA or the conference, visit www.nwgia.com.